 Downtown Milwaukee and Oak Creek campuses

-nursing homes, long-term care and rehabilitation centers, and other healthcare
+Career Outlook: Licensed Practical Nurses (LPNs) are in constant demand in nursing homes, long-term care and rehabilitation centers, and in other healthcare settings.

 Program Code: 31-543-1